florae123/taxi-simulator-lab/README.md

 ---
-## 2.5 Configure the MessageHub Node inside the Node-RED "Configure-Blob for ObjectStorage" Tab
+## 2.4 Configure the MessageHub Node inside the Node-RED "Configure-Blob for ObjectStorage" Tab <a name="part2-4"></a>

 In this tab you can create a sample data record, which will be stored in the ObjectStorage database.
 We need to insert the credentials into the node configuration.